-LI homecoming kings/queens: Where are they now?
+LI homecoming kings and queens: See them then and now

 Following graduation, Cipriano attended Iona College, where he earned a bachelor's degree before going on to obtain his MBA in finance and electronic commerce.
 Now, he's working at Morgan Stanley in Baltimore as director of North American FX and commodities operations.
 If he could go back, the advice he'd give his 18-year-old self is simple.
 "Don't panic," he said.
 "It's going to be fine.
 Good things happen to good people."
 He is pictured here with his wife, Sarah.

-Gina Bias then(Credit: Connetquot Public Library)
+Gina Bias and Bill Bjelke then(Credit: Connetquot High School)

 Gina Bias was a busy Connetquot High School student.
 She was involved in the school newspaper, student exchange, track, cheerleading and student government.
 Bias was crowned homecoming queen in 1981.
 "I was surprised," she said.
 "I was on [the ballot] with my longtime boyfriend, who I dated until I came to college.
 It was quite surprising."
+According to homecoming king Bill Bjelke, their three-year relationship was the longest-standing in the class, so their popularity may have led to so many students stuffing the ballot box with their names.
+"Homecoming was a lot of fun," he recalled.
+"We all got involved with making the floats."
+In addition to being active in the senior class events, Bjelke was a proud player for the football team, the Connetquot T-Birds.

 ADVERTISEMENT